aiekick/ImGuiFontStudio/README.md

 Main View : Final pane for edition
 ![Final pane for edition](doc/dst_edit.png)

-## Projects whoare using this font tool :
+## Projects who are using this font tool :

 Let me know your project wiht a pciture and i can add it here :